Serving Harvard University

 Researchers from the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) and the Wyss Institute for Biologically Inspired Engineering have developed new wound dressings that dramatically accelerate healing and improve tissue regeneration.

 Since HMC was founded in 1974, annual distributions from the endowment to Harvard University have grown significantly and now account for more than one-third of the University’s annual operating budget.
-In total, HMC has distributed more than $28 billion to Harvard.
+In total, HMC has distributed nearly $35 billion to Harvard.
 The need to generate this critical funding, while managing the endowment for the long term, underscores the importance of delivering strong investment returns, maintaining sufficient liquidity, and exercising good risk management.

 Growth of $1000 Invested in HMC